The 36th Marketplace® Live Tournament - Fall 2013

 Students should not register on their own, they must be working under the tutelage of an instructor.

-Once in the "Competitions" registration system, choose the competition name you wish to register for, enter the number of teams and total number of players (total number of players in all teams for that level).
+Once in the "Competitions" registration system, choose the competition name you wish to register for, enter the number of teams and total number of players for all the teams you are registering.
 Please contact Marketplace Support if you need any assistance with the registration process.

-Winners will be announced at 1PM Eastern Time on April 25th 2013.
+Winners will be announced November 27th at 5pm Eastern Time.

 Scoring and Prizes: